Antique Writing Desks for Sale UK

 Edwardian Satinwood Writing Tables

-Elegant writing tables in satinwood or painted decoration — light, refined, and beautifully proportioned.
+Elegant writing tables in satinwood or painted decoration - light, refined, and beautifully proportioned.
 Often with a single drawer, tapering legs, and a leather inset writing surface.
-The ideal desk for a drawing room or bedroom.
+The ideal antique desk for a drawing room or bedroom.

 French Marquetry Desks